MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 **Step 1**: Make a new sprite:

 You need to create a new sprite with a variety of random costumes.
-I would recomennd using the "surprise" button to do this.
+I would recommend using the "surprise" button to do this.
 Do it about 10 times.

 ![image](https://user-images.githubusercontent.com/121042782/208458270-4e967888-c69b-4a55-b15e-7800a5a40117.png)